[This article was written in the week before the start of La Vuelta and has not been updated.]

-Fabio Aru, Nairo Quintana, Vincenzo Nibali and Alejandro Valverde are the competing riders in the 2018 Vuelta who did win the race before.
+Fabio Aru, Nairo Quintana, Vincenzo Nibali and Alejandro Valverde won the race before.
 In 2015, Aru won the race ahead of Joaquim Rodríguez and Rafal Majka, although the real battle raged between Aru and Tom Dumoulin.
 Wearing the red jersey, the Dutchman cracked on the final stage on mountainous terrain after Aru’s then team Astana put huge pressure on him.
 Dumoulin lost nearly four minutes and dropped to sixth place overall.

 Aru definitely could use another success.
 His move from Astana to UAE Emirates didn’t pay off until now.
 His best results in 2018 is sixth place on the Tour of the Alps.

 Quintana is another former winner with a huge question mark hovering over his head.
 His main goal in 2018 was winning the Tour de France, but he finished 10th, almost a quarter of an hour behind winner Geraint Thomas.
 He enjoyed one moment of glory though when he won the short mountain stage to Col du Portet.